marcomd/rails-missions/README.md

 ## Mission #3

-Write an API call that returns the last 10 computation results from the database in JSON format.
+Write an API action that returns the last 10 computation results from the database in JSON format.

 ### The request